IftachSadeh/ANNZ/README.md

 See the advanced scripts for additional details.

+#### Definition of input samples

+- Machine learning methods require two input samples for the training process.
+The first of these is the *training sample*, which is used explicitly for the training process - we'll refer to this sample as `S-1`.
+The second is sometimes called the *validation sample* and sometimes the *testing sample*.
+It is used for evaluating the result of the trained MLM in each step of the training - we'll refer to this sample is `S-2`.
+The `S-2` sample should have the same properties as `S-1`, but should be an independent collection of objects.

+- The terminology between *validation* and *testing* is not always consistent.
+Some authors refer to a third independent sample of objects which is used to check the performance of the trained MLM after training is complete; this third sample may be referred to as a *validation* or as a *testing* sample, thus creating potential confusion with regards to `S-2`.
+For the purposes of using this software package, the distinction between *validation* and *testing* is not relevant.
+We define only two samples, `S-1` for training, and `S-2` for checking the performance during each step of the training process.
+The user may use the evaluation stage (after optimization/verification is complete) in order to derive the solution for any other sample of objects.

+- The user may define the training/testing samples in one of two ways (see `scripts/annz_rndReg_advanced.py` for details):

+  1. Automatic splitting:
+    ```python
+    glob.annz["splitType"]    = "random"
+    glob.annz["inAsciiFiles"] = "boss_dr10_0.csv;boss_dr10_1.csv"
+    ```
+  Set a list of input files in `inAsciiFiles`, and use `splitType` to specify the method for splitting the sample.
+Allowed values for the latter are `serial`, `blocks` or `random`.

+  2. Splitting by file:
+    ```python
+    glob.annz["splitType"]      = "byInFiles"
+    glob.annz["splitTypeTrain"] = "boss_dr10_0.csv"
+    glob.annz["splitTypeTest"]  = "boss_dr10_1.csv;boss_dr10_2.csv"
+    ```
+  Set a list of input files for training in `splitTypeTrain`, and a list of input files for testing in `splitTypeTest`.

 #### Definition of signal and background objects in single/randomized classification

 Signal and background objects may be defined by using at least one pair of variables, either `userCuts_sig` and `userCuts_bck` or `inpFiles_sig` and `inpFiles_bck`.
 Alternatively, it is also possible to use three of the latter or all four in tandem.
 For example: